Sign InTry Free

 You can create a Kubernetes cluster in a VM using minikube, which supports macOS, Linux, and Windows.

-Before deployment, make sure the following requirements are satisfied:
+Before deployment, ensure that the following requirements are met:

-• minikube: version 1.0.0 or later versions.
-Newer versions like v1.24 is recommended. minikube requires a compatible hypervisor.
+- minikube: version 1.0.0 or later versions.
+Newer versions like v1.24 are recommended. minikube requires a compatible hypervisor.
 For details, refer to minikube installation instructions.

 Start a minikube Kubernetes cluster

-After minikube is installed, run the following command to start a minikube Kubernetes cluster:
+After installing minikube, run the following command to start a minikube Kubernetes cluster:

 minikube start